Porcelain Slab vs Sintered Stone: What’s the Real Difference?

 Final Thoughts

 So, what is the real difference between porcelain slab and sintered stone?
 In many cases, the names overlap in the market.
-But for serious projects, the better approach is to look beyond the label and judge the slab by application, performance positioning, size, thickness, finish, and overall project fit.
+But for serious projects, the better approach is to look beyond the label and judge the slab by application, performance positioning, size, thickness, finish, fabrication requirements, and overall project fit.

-Sintered Stone Experts & Technical Advisory Team
+Senior Sintered Stone Specialist & Technical Advisor

 Updated on